Geraldine Kish Perry • Principal Designer, Goldsmith

 In addition to her technical training, Geraldine studied design and rendering at the Revere Academy of Jewelry Arts, as well as specialties such as blacksmithing and jewelry photography.
 She designs and makes original pieces for clients and for the gallery, consults with clients on custom projects, and directs production and marketing efforts when not at the bench.

 Sara Pancoast • Goldsmith, Shop Manager, Social Media Maven

-Sara Pancoast joined our team in 2012, and has been a key force in the hand-crafting of our designs, from building custom platinum rings to making delightful collections of ready-to-wear jewelry for our gallery.
+Sara Pancoast joined the team in 2012, and has been the key force in the hand-crafting of our designs, from building custom platinum rings to making delightful collections of ready-to-wear jewelry for our gallery.
 A graduate of Rochester Institute of Technology with a major in Metals and Jewelry Design, she subsequently continued her studies at the North Bennet Street School in Boston, where she gained a strong foundation of technical skills in precious metal fabrication and stone-setting.

-Over the last four years on our team, Sara's responsibilities have expanded way past benchwork to include maintaining and ordering all of the studio's tools and supplies, communicating with our casters, and ensuring that high quality is maintained in every step of our process.
+Over the last six years on our team, Sara's responsibilities have expanded far beyond benchwork to include maintaining and ordering all of the studio's tools and supplies, communicating with our casters, and ensuring that high quality is maintained in every step of our process.
 A dedicated runner, Sara applies the same discipline and commitment to pursuing excellence in the goldsmithing craft.

-Selma Heikkinen • Gallery Manager, Gemologist, Goldsmith
+Selma Heikkinen, G.G. • Gallery Manager, Gemologist, Goldsmith

 Selma is also now working in the studio, one day a week, to apply her goldsmithing skills to making new designs for our gallery!